Most home Wi-Fi networks are compatible with Nest products. But there’s a short list of network types that we don’t recommend using with Nest products

 - Mobile hotspots can have issues with bandwidth, availability, data limits and usage fees.
 Nest products work best with a reliable 24/7 Internet connection, so you’d need to keep your mobile hotspot device at home all the time.
 If your Nest products don’t have a continuous Internet connection, you won’t be able to view their status or receive certain notifications to your phone.

 - Public or open networks that anyone can connect to are a security risk.
 For security reasons, never connect your Nest product to a network that you know nothing about, and don’t use someone else’s network without their permission.

 - Guest networks owned by another person can cause issues, even if you have permission from the owner.
 For instance, you might not be able to troubleshoot a Wi-Fi or Internet issue because you can’t access the router settings.

-- Captive portal networks are common in airports, hotels, internet cafes, and coffee shops.
-On these networks, you must sign in on a web page, and sometimes accept terms and conditions, before you can connect.
+- Captive portal networks Nest products do not work with captive portal networks which are common in airports, hotels, Internet cafes and coffee shops.
+On these networks, you must sign in on a web page, and sometimes accept Terms and Conditions before you can connect.

 - Enterprise networks in businesses such as 802.1x/RADIUS networks are not compatible with Nest products.

 - 5 GHz networks are incompatible with some products.
 Some Nest products, like the 2nd generation Nest Thermostat and Nest Protect, only support 2.4 GHz Wi-Fi networks.